YouthTree/youthtree-settings/README.md

 ## Installation ##

-1. Add "gem 'youthtree-settings' to your Gemfile"
+1. Add "gem 'youthtree-settings'" to your Gemfile
 2. Run bundle install

 ## Usage ##

-Simply add the gem,file in your `config/settings.yml` and use on the Settings object.
+Simply add a configuration file to `config/settings.yml` and use the `Settings` object.
 Note that you can use:

-* `Setting.name` - base
+* `Settings.name` - base
-* `Setting.name.other` - nested
+* `Settings.name.other` - nested
-* `Setting.name.other?` - check for a key
+* `Settings.name.other?` - check for a key

 ## Configuration ##

-Simply put a yaml file in `config/settings.yml`.
+Simply put a Yaml file in `config/settings.yml`.
 As an example:

     ---
     default: